input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 - **C**ompactness — Minimize block header size increase.
 - **A**vailability — Minimize additional latency in block diffusion.
 - **L**ightweight Execution — minimize redundant or wasteful iterations of $`\Phi`$ among the SPOs.
-- **E**quity in Effort — ensure computational fairness: stake holders compute proportionally to their stake.
+- **E**agerness — Better to compute sooner than later.

-These properties define the design space for secure, performant, and fair execution of $`\Phi`$ in each epoch.
+These properties define the design space for secure, performant execution of $`\Phi`$ in each epoch.

+**How can we ensure that each SPO uphold the **SCALE** properties and in particular neither compromises the Availability property nor fails to produce their block on time due to the added Phalanx computation?**

 #### 3.3 Computation Participation